Information About Konstancija - Wembley teacher - (4 reviews)

 I am a determined and self-motivated individual who enjoys working in a pressurised environment and taking part in challenges.
 I am a good listener and enjoy learning and applying new skills.
 I am happy to undertake tasks independently but also enjoy working as part of a team.
 Attributes such as patience, trust and determination have been invaluable to me when working in a team.
 I enjoy good humour and I am a willing learner who illustrates an enthusiastic approach to my work.

 My music degree requires me to participate in many team working activities including orchestras and chamber groups which have enhanced my team working skills even further.
-Since I am always participating at the orchestra or chamber groups, I have to make sure that I understand what is happening and that I am playing as part of the team.
+Since I am always participating at the orchestra or chamber groups, I have to make sure I am always aware of what is happening around me.

 During my years of education I have attended Queens Park Community School where I had opportunities to help school's orchestra and strings section.
 This has given me experience of working with larger pupil groups.
 I learned how to lead ensembles and small orchestra sections.
 I would also help individual students who were struggling with their parts.